Vodka (horse): 2008: four-year old season

-In her first start of the season Vodka was unplaced in the G2 Kyoto Kinen.
-Vodka went to Dubai in the spring of 2008 to race in the G1 Dubai Duty Free on Dubai World Cup Night.
+In her first start of the season Vodka was unplaced in the G2 Kyōto Kinen.
+Vodka then went to Dubai in the spring of 2008 to race in the G1 Dubai Duty Free on Dubai World Cup Night.
 She came in a fast closing fourth.
-Then upon her return to Japan Vodka narrowly lost the G1 Victoria Mile in May.
-She next easily won the G1 Yasuda Kinen in June and defeated Daiwa Scarlet in the G1 Tenno Sho (Autumn).
+Then upon her return to Japan, Vodka narrowly lost the G1 Victoria Mile to Asian Winds in May.
+She next easily won the G1 Yasuda Kinen in June and narrowly defeated Daiwa Scarlet in the G1 Tenno Sho (Autumn).
 Finally that season even though she was heavily favored, she was unable to win the G1 Japan Cup and came in a close third to Screen Hero.

 During 2008 Vodka had 8 starts for the above 2 wins, 2 seconds in the G1 Victoria Mile and G2 Mainichi Okan; 1 third in the G1 Japan Cup and 1 fourth in the G1 Dubai Duty Free.